Progress

 you can.
 Chapter 1 describes how to align your

-your backbone in the context of the main concerns of simple yoga and Chapter 9 describes how
+backbone in the context of the main concerns of simple yoga.
+Chapter 9 is a detailed

 the time that you begin to place your body in a position to remain seated

-to be seated in a beneficial position does not overrule the warning that you
+intention to be seated in a beneficial position should not overrule the caution

-should not take longer than one or two minutes to place your body in the
+that you should not take longer than one or two minutes to place your body in

 If you take a longer than